 In Halifax, we had time before our evening flight to Reykjavik, and were inspired to have another look at the Titanic exhibits at the Maritime Museum of the Atlantic.
 And of course, that wave.

-- 2 nights in Charlottetown, at Fitzroy Hall B&B. Loved this place, full of antiques.
+- 2 nights in Charlottetown, at Fitzroy Hall B&B. Quirky, full of antiques.
 And fresh blueberries with breakfast.

-- 1 night in Summerside, at the cheerful, rambling Loyalist Country Inn.
+- 1 night in Summerside, at Loyalist Country Inn.
+Cheerful, large, rambling.

 - 1 night in Saint John, at the Holiday Inn Express.
 Well, it’s Holiday Inn, rarely anything special.

-- 1 night in Lunenburg, at the Spinnaker Inn, our favourite of the lot.
+- 1 night in Lunenburg, at the Spinnaker Inn.
+Fantastic, our favourite of the lot.

-So, that’s it.
+That’s it.
 Our Atlantic Canada road trip in a nut shell.
 Hope you found it useful.
+Now, go!